Dortmund hit six and Bayern four in easy wins

 Ilkay Gundogen and Mario Goetze each netted twice for second-placed Dortmund against bottom club Fuerth, who remained winless at home in their first Bundesliga season.

-Poles Jakub Blaszczykowski and Roberto Lewandowski, on target for the 11th league game in a row, completed the scoring for Borussia with Jose Mourinho, coach of Champions League semi-final opponents Real Madrid, watching from the stands.
+Poles Jakub Blaszczykowski and Roberto Lewandowski, on target for the 11th league game in a row, completed the scoring for Borussia in front of Jose Mourinho, coach of Champions League semi-final opponents Real Madrid, who watched from the stands.

 Jerome Boateng, Mario Gomez, Rafinha and Xherdan Shaqiri shared the goals as Bayern, who wrapped up the title last week with six games to spare, brought Nuremberg's nine-match unbeaten run to a halt.